misterspeedy/FsExcel/README.md

 Each new worksheet starts at the top-left cell, has an indent setting of 1 (no indent), and has an empty list as its current `Style [...]` value.

-If you use `Worksheet` with the name of a worksheet that already exists, that worksheet becomes active with no indent and an empty `Style [...]` value.
+If you use `Worksheet` with the name of a worksheet that already exists, that worksheet becomes active with a current position of `RC(1, 1)`, no indent and an empty `Style [...]` value.
 <!-- Test -->

 ```fsharp